What Makes a Good LBO Candidate?

 Private equity firms seek product or service offerings that fit their fund strategy, i.e. industry focus, firm-specific criteria, and the specific post-LBO strategies employed.

-But there are some product/services attributes commonly found across almost all LBO targets.
+Still, certain product or service attributes are commonly found across almost all LBO targets.